 How to install VPNs on Chromebook

-Most VPN providers don’t make apps specifically for Chromebook like they do for Windows and Mac.
-Instead, VPNs must either be manually configured on Chrome, or you must use a browser extension.
-The latter is certainly the easier option if it’s available.
+Most VPN providers don’t make apps specifically for Chromebook as they do for Windows and Mac.
+Instead, VPNs must either be manually configured on Chrome or you must use a browser extension.
+The latter is undoubtedly the easier option if it’s available.

 - If you haven’t already, sign in to your Chromebook